syfds/soundy/README.md

 # Soundy
-Soundy is a simple GTK client written in Vala to control a Soundtouch network speaker.
+Soundy is a simple GTK client written in Vala to control a SoundTouch network speaker.
 It is a free and simple alternative to the official client.
-The app connects to the speaker over Soundtouch API (https://developer.bose.com/guides/bose-soundtouch-api/bose-soundtouch-api-reference).
+The app connects to the speaker over SoundTouch API (https://developer.bose.com/guides/bose-soundtouch-api/bose-soundtouch-api-reference).

 ## Features
 * Power ON/OFF